johnpapa/angular-styleguide/README.md

   - Inject code into [module configuration](https://docs.angularjs.org/guide/module#module-loading-dependencies) that must be configured before running the angular app.
 Ideal candidates include providers and constants.

-    *Why?*: This makes it easier to have a less places for configuration.
+    *Why?*: This makes it easier to have less places for configuration.

   ```javascript
   angular